ReoKey1/promptgenius/PROJECT_SUMMARY.md

-# PromptGenius - Complete Project Summary
+# Prompt-U - Complete Project Summary

 ## 🎉 What You Have